Applicants for Matriculation

 Application Fee

 The $75 application fee is waived for students currently enrolled at Queens College in any undergraduate or graduate program.
-It is also waived for Queens College graduates who are applying for the fall 2024 semester and have graduated from an undergraduate program between February 2024 and September 2024.
+It is also waived for Queens College graduates who are applying for the Fall 2026 semester and have graduated from an undergraduate program between February 2026 to September 2026.
 Please select the mail in payment option in order to submit your application.
 After submitting your application, submit the payment voucher, noting your date, or anticipated date, of graduation to the Office of Graduate Admissions.

 The $75 application fee is waived for all U.S. veterans and active duty military.
 After submitting your application, submit the payment voucher with proof of your veteran/military status to the Office of Graduate Admissions.